Yes, it is possible to get rid of codling moths without using toxic sprays. Here’s how:

 Note: The codling moth was introduced to North America by the colonists more than 200 years ago and is now one of the leading pests in home orchards.

-Control: Scrape loose bark in early spring to remove overwintering cocoon, and then spray horticultural oil.
+Scrape loose bark in early spring to remove overwintering cocoon, and then spray horticultural oil.
 Beneficial nematodes may be applied to tree trunks in the spring, summer and fall to attack pupae.
 Use pheromone traps to determine main flight period for moths, then release trichogramma wasps to attack eggs.
 Pheromone traps will also help reduce male moths where populations are low and trees are isolated.
-Kaolin clay will suppress a broad range of apple pests and has shown over 90% control of codling moth.
-In areas of severe infestation, spray botanical insecticides when 75% of petals have fallen, followed by three sprays at 1-2 week intervals.
+Surround WP — made from kaolin clay — will suppress a broad range of apple pests and has shown over 90% control of codling moth.
+In areas of severe infestation, spray plant-derived insecticides when 75% of petals have fallen, followed by three sprays at 1-2 week intervals.

-Note: Bt-kurstaki and spinosad sprays are moderately effective, since the larvae spend so little time feeding outside the fruit.
+Note: Bt-kurstaki and spinosad spray is moderately effective, since the larvae spend so little time feeding outside the fruit.
 Apply during egg hatching only (consult with a local extension agent for exact times).